Research

 Sea ice dynamics is a topic of continuing debate, particularly at scales of motion that are comparable to sea ice floes.
 SubZero is a conceptually new sea ice model developed from scratch that is based on an explicit representation of the floe lifecycle.
 The goal is to have a model that could bridge the gap between the floe scale and the basic scale sea ice dynamics.
 The conceptually new goal for SubZero is to have a sea ice model geared to explicitly simulate the lifecycles of individual floes by using complex discrete elements with time-evolving shapes.
 This unique model parameterizes floe-scale processes, such as collisions, fractures, ridging, and welding, to bypass resolving intra-floe bonded elements.

-Collaborators: Georgy Manucharyan and Dimitris Giannakis
+Collaborators: Georgy Manucharyan, Sam Stechmann, and Dimitris Giannakis

 Turbulent Wall Flows